TerraMA2/terrama2/docker/README.md

 docker-compose up
 ```

-The Docker container will automatically expose the following ports for each TerraMA² Service:
+The Docker container will automatically create a network between containers and it will expose the following ports for each TerraMA² Service:

 |   Application    | Port  |
 |------------------|-------|